-I have, on my desk, a small clay sculpture of a woman with her hands cupped in front of her chest.
+A small clay sculpture of a woman with her hands cupped in front of her chest sits on my desk.
 She holds a tiny clay bird and is surrounded by a couple of crystals, a piece of amethyst and a small geode.
 This little altar has been my daily companion for years.
 Wise and smiling, round and nurturing, the sculpture has comforted me through many losses, grief and rage.
 She’s one of my greatest treasures.

-These days, the bird she holds is perched on the rim of the wooden dish that she sits on, looking out at the room, at the world, at me.
+These days, the bird she holds is perched on the rim of the wooden dish she sits on, looking out at the room, at the world, at me.
 It can stay, or it can fly away.
-For now, it is content to sit, watching and listening, as I live my life in these two small rooms at the top of our sagging farmhouse.
+For now, it’s content to sit, watching and listening, as I live my life in these two small rooms at the top of our sagging farmhouse.

 I have placed tiny polished garnets in the woman’s cupped hands where the bird once nestled.